 Table abbreviations allow us to utilize the temporary name of the table that will be used in the query.
 The following explanation will help us know the table abbreviations.

-Want to Ace the Job Interview of SQL, Here’s a Jackpot for you Top 72 SQL Interview Questions and Answers for 2022
+Want to Ace the Job Interview of SQL, Here’s Top SQL Interview Questions and Answers for 2023

 Syntax and Query in Self Join SQL